mjeanmar/mdi-basic-training/_docs/hpc-servers/setup.md

 status bar that tells you that you are successfully connected to Great Lakes.
 You may now proceed to use VS Code exactly as before, but now you are working on Great Lakes, with access to its file tree, command line, etc.

-As a last step, you will want to repeat the MDI installation on Great Lakes.